callstack/ts-regex-builder/docs/API.md

 ): CharacterClass
 ```

-The `inverted` component creates a new character class that matches any character that is not present in the passed character class.
+The `inverted` construct creates a new character class that matches any character that is not present in the passed character class.

 Examples:
 * `inverted(digit)` matches any character that is not a digit